-Bobby Bare’s Upbringing and Early Career
+Upbringing and Early Career

 Bare had recently been drafted into the army when he recorded a demo of his song “All American Boy” for friend Bill Parsons, who was hoping to land a record deal.
 Cincinnati’s Fraternity Records released Bare’s unfinished demo with a label crediting Parsons as artist and writer.
 It reached #2 on the pop charts, proving Bare’s selling power as a vocalist.

 His military stint over, Bare recorded for Fraternity until Chet Atkins signed him to RCA Records in early 1962.
-Bare’s moving rendition of “Detroit City” became his first Top Ten country hit and climbed to #16 on the pop charts in 1963.
+His moving rendition of “Detroit City” became his first Top Ten country hit and climbed to #16 on the pop charts in 1963.
 It also earned him a Grammy for Best Country & Western Recording.
-Bare followed with a folk-based song he co-wrote, “500 Miles Away From Home,” a Top Ten hit on both the country and pop charts in 1963-64.
+Bare followed with a folk-based song he co-wrote, “500 Miles Away from Home,” a Top Ten hit on both the country and pop charts in 1963-’64.
 Other 1960s hits included “Miller’s Cave,” “Four Strong Winds,” “The Streets of Baltimore,” and the sexually frank “(Margie’s at) The Lincoln Park Inn.”
 By the late 1960s, Bare was enjoying success in England, making an album there with the popular British country act the Hillsiders.
 In Nashville, he recorded two RCA albums with Skeeter Davis and one with Liz Anderson and Norma Jean.

 00:00 / 00:00

-Bare Takes the Creative Reins
+Taking the Creative Reins